eepysheepyy/eepySheepyy_Bot/README.md

 - Discord Reminders - Sends reminder message to specific channel for follow up.
 - Discord to Twitch - Can send a Discord message to be sent to Twitch.
 - Memory from Twitch/Discord Link - Memory is recorded in history.txt, and AI accesses this and summarises.
 This history is reset every half hour to preserve storage.
+- Rule 6 'Moderation' - There is a sub-set of Automod which jokingly reacts to messages that breach rule 6.

 ### Twitch:
 - Twitch Basic Functionality - Reads and Creates Messages